Heart Failure: Getting the Care You Need

 Sometimes your routine can be a challenge.
 If it's hard going to and from medical

 appointments, ask a family member to go with you.
-He or she can take notes, help you
+They can take notes, help you remember

-remember questions, and learn how to help you at home.
-Your provider may give you
+questions, and learn how to help you at home.
+Your provider may give you a referral

-a referral to see a registered dietitian if you're having trouble sticking to your
+to see a registered dietitian if you're having trouble sticking to your diet.
+They

-diet.
-He or she will work with you to make meal plans, shopping lists, and recipes.
+will work with you to make meal plans, shopping lists, and recipes.
+Your healthcare

-Your healthcare provider can also help you build an exercise plan geared toward your
+provider can also help you build an exercise plan geared toward your abilities.
+There

-abilities.
-There are heart failure support groups that are active in many communities
+are heart failure support groups that are active in many communities or online.
+These

-or online.
-These groups can provide advice and support with this diagnosis.
-Heart
+groups can provide advice and support with this diagnosis.
+Heart failure teams also

-failure teams also work along-side counselors, social workers, and mental health specialists
+work along-side counselors, social workers, and mental health specialists to help

 What you can do